jamesrochabrun/SimpleFeedApp/README.md

     }

     override func updateUI() {
-        /// G
+        /// H
-        remote.$sectionFeedViewModels.sink { [weak self] in
+          remote.$sectionFeedViewModels.sink { [weak self] models in
+            guard let self = self else { return }
+            self.collectionView.content {
+            /// I
-            let homeFeedSectionItems = [HomeFeedSectionModel(sectionIdentifier: .popular, cellIdentifiers: $0)]
+                SectionModel(sectionIdentifier: .popular, cellIdentifiers: models)
-            self?.collectionView.applyInitialSnapshotWith(homeFeedSectionItems)
+            }
         }.store(in: &cancellables)
     }
 }
 ```

 - A) Define the section identifier for a Diffable DataSource, it can be anything as long it conforms to `Hashable`
-- B) Define the Home section model, in this case `GenericSectionIdentifierViewModel` defines a <SectionIdentifier, CellIdentifier, CellType>
+- B) Define the type that conforms to `SectionIdentifierViewModel`
-- C) Subclass `GenericFeedViewController` and define the constraints, here it will use `HomeFeedSectionModel` as a section model, and the `ItunesRemote` object to fetch itunes feed data.
+- C) Subclass `GenericFeedViewController` and define the constraints, here it will use `HomeFeedSectionModel.SectionModel` as a section, and the `ItunesRemote` object to fetch itunes feed data.
-- D) Call the remote fetch request, `ItunesRemote` uses the `ItunesClient` class that uses generics, protocols and meta types to avoid code duplication.
+- D) Call the remote fetch request, `ItunesRemote` uses the `ItunesClient` class that uses generics, protocols and meta types to decode from apps to podcasts.
+- E) Here we define the cell,
-- E) Here we define the headers, footers for the collection view, this must be defined in the layout level, means that we need to provide this implementation if our layout is defined to use headers or footers.
+- F) Here we define the headers, footers for the collection view, this will work based on the layout definition, if the layout asked for a footer the view returned here will be placed as a footer, to give an example.
-- F) Use the section identifier to switch and provide a certain header or footer for a section.
+- G) Use the section identifier to switch and provide a certain header or footer for a section.
-- G) Use the `Publisher` to update your UI.
+- H) Use the `Publisher` to get the content for updating the UI.
+- I) DiffableCollectionView uses a function builder that expects `SectionModel` objects.

 For more about generic UI you can go to: